-- 4. Victim type identification (VT).
-Additional 10 points are rewarded if the victim's reported type and Hazmat sign are correct. - a.
-Victims: 10 points - b.
-Hazmat sign: 20 points - 5.
-Victim misidentification (VMI).
-Suppose a robot identifies the victim's location as greater than half the tile size away from the true position.
-In that case, it will be considered a misidentification and cause 5 points deduction.
-However, the total points will never go below zero points. - 6.
-Successful Checkpoint Negotiation (CN).
+- a.
+The robot identifies the location of the victim or hazmat sign as greater than half the tile size away from the true position. - b.
+The robot identifies a victim as a hazmat sign or vice versa. - c.
+The robot identifies a victim or hazmat sign where is none. - 6.
+Successful checkpoint negotiation (CN).
 A robot is awarded 10 points for each visited checkpoint.
 Refer to 4.4.5 for definition of visited tile. - 7.
 Lack of progress (LoP).
 Each LoP will cause 5 points deduction.
 However, the total points will never go below zero points. - 8.
-Area multipliers (AM).
-The scores for VI, VT, and CN obtained in each of the three areas will be multiplied by a unique multiplier.
-The multipliers are 1, 1.25, and 1.5 for areas 1, 2, and 3, respectively. - 9.
-Successful Exit Bonus (EB).
-A robot will be awarded 10% of the total score as an exit bonus if: it can identify one victim and return to the starting tile while sending an 'exit' command to the game manager to finish the game.
+Area multipliers (AM). - a.
+The scores for VI, VT, and CN obtained in each of the four areas will be multiplied by a unique multiplier.
+The multipliers are 1, 1.25, 1.5, and 2 for areas 1, 2, 3, and 4, respectively. - 9.
+Successful exit bonus (EB).
+A robot will be awarded additional 10% of the total score as an exit bonus if: it can identify at least one victim and return to the starting tile while sending an 'exit' command to the game manager to finish the game.